-Sweet Fanny Adams: The Tragic Death of an Innocent Child
+Sweet Fanny Adams: The Cruel Murder of an Innocent Child

 There are few Brits who aren’t familiar with the phrase ‘Sweet Fanny Adams’.
 Over the years it has become common parlance for 'nothing' or something that is worthless.
 Often shortened to ‘Sweet F A’ or further crudely corrupted to ‘Sweet f*** all’, it trips off the tongue easily and few question its origin.
 If she were alive today Fanny Adams would probably be shocked and wounded that her name has been so negatively embedded in English slang.
 The question is, what did Fanny do to deserve being immortalised in this way?
 The answer, ironically, is nothing.
 Fanny Adams was simply an innocent child who was cruelly murdered in a crime so barbaric that it shook Victorian England to its very core.